Johan Mojica: Elche

 On 15 January 2021, Mojica signed with Elche CF on loan for the remainder of the 2020–21 season.
-He became a starter at left-back as Elche fought off relegation.
 In August 2021, Elche secured Mojica on a permanent three-year deal.
-The 2021–22 season proved to be Mojica’s most impactful in La Liga.
 He scored his first top-flight goal on 22 September 2021, volleying home an equalizer in a 4–1 away match against Villarreal.
 Later in the campaign, on 16 April 2022, Mojica opened the scoring with a left-footed strike in a 3–0 victory over Mallorca, celebrating with a special dedication as he and his wife were expecting a child.
 In total, he scored two goals and provided five assists during 2021–22, playing a key role as Elche comfortably avoided the drop.
-His consistent performances and attacking support from defense made him one of Elche’s standout players.

 Villarreal

 On 1 September 2022, Mojica transferred to Villarreal CF on a four-year contract, with the club reportedly paying a €5.5 million fee for his services.
-He made an immediate impact in his debut for Villarreal on 8 September 2022.
-Starting at left-back in a UEFA Europa Conference League group stage match, Mojica played the full 90 minutes and provided an assist for Samuel Chukwueze’s goal in a 4–3 win over Lech Poznań.
-Despite that promising start, Mojica found first-team chances limited behind starter Alfonso Pedraza.
+On 8 September 2022, he started at left-back in a UEFA Europa Conference League group stage match, Mojica played the full 90 minutes and provided an assist for Samuel Chukwueze’s goal in a 4–3 win over Lech Poznań.
 He made 17 league appearances (no goals) for Villarreal in the 2022–23 season.

 In July 2023, Villarreal loaned Mojica out to CA Osasuna for the 2023–24 campaign.
-With Osasuna, Mojica was a regular in the lineup, appearing in 30 La Liga matches throughout the season.
-Although he did not score during his stint in Pamplona, he contributed with solid defensive displays and helped Osasuna to a mid-table finish.

-RCD Mallorca
+Mallorca

 On 23 July 2024, Mojica signed a three-year contract with RCD Mallorca, returning to La Liga on a permanent move.
-He quickly established himself as Mallorca’s first-choice left-back.
-In a memorable performance on 23 November 2024, Mojica had a hand in all three points for Mallorca in a 3–2 away win at Las Palmas.
-He set up a goal with a pinpoint cross to assist teammate Robert Navarro, and in the 91st minute he scored a dramatic game-winning goal with a powerful strike from an indirect free-kick inside the box.
-This late winner – his first goal for Mallorca – secured a thrilling victory and highlighted Mojica’s ability to influence the attack.
-As of 2025, Mojica remains an important contributor for Mallorca, providing experienced defending on the flank as well as occasional goals and assists from his left-back position.
+He quickly established himself as Mallorca's first-choice left-back.
+On 23 November 2024, Mojica set up a goal to assist teammate Robert Navarro, and in the 91st minute he scored a dramatic game-winning goal with a powerful strike from an indirect free-kick inside the box.

+Getafe

+On 13 August 2026, after Mallorca's relegation, Mojica agreed to a one-year deal with Getafe also in the top tier.